 The useful way to compare entry-level tech jobs is not a generic ranking.
 It is a decision table: what the work actually asks you to do, what the mapped occupation says about pay and outlook, what current employer language suggests practicing, how AI changes the workflow, and what evidence a beginner can build.

-This page compares the entry lanes currently supported by the RoleMath packet: help desk and IT support, cloud support, SOC/cybersecurity analyst, data analyst, and project coordinator.
+This page compares the entry lanes currently supported by the RoleMath analysis: help desk and IT support, cloud support, SOC/cybersecurity analyst, data analyst, and project coordinator.
 It is not a complete list of every tech title, and it is not a claim that one role is universally best.
 It is a source-backed way to narrow the field before building a plan.

 Key takeaways